Silver Bird (Mark Lindsay song)

-"Silver Bird" is a song written by Kenny Young and Artie Butler and recorded by Mark Lindsay, in his solo career after Paul Revere and the Raiders.
+"Silver Bird" is a song written by Kenny Young and recorded by Mark Lindsay, in his solo career after Paul Revere and the Raiders.

 Background

 "Silver Bird' was recorded along with L.A. session musicians from the Wrecking Crew in 1969.

 Chart performance

 The single reached number 25 on the U.S. Billboard Hot 100 during the summer of 1970.
 In Canada, "Silver Bird" peaked at number 10.